strandjs/SOC_Analyst_Labs/courseFiles/Section_05-networkingAndTelemetry/rita_lab/ritaLab1.md

 # For the Network Threat Hunting VM

-During these parts you will be going through 7 packs of data and you will have to answer some questions for each, you will find the answers if you keep scrolling down
+During these parts you will be going through 7 datasets and you will have to answer some questions for each, you will find the answers if you keep scrolling down

 You can view all of them via
 ```bash